 Suggestions for Further Studies.
 Our study required participants to be working on an open-ended project, which enforced a minimum level of experience with proof assistants.
-A future study could instead observe novice proof assistant users, e.g., completing homework for a class or following a tutorial.
+Further studies might instead observe novice proof assistant users in the process of learning how to use the proof assistant itself.
 What barriers do they encounter?
 Are present pedagogical methods and materials adequate for addressing those barriers?
-(We suggested in REC3 that they may not be.)
-How do the challenges they face resemble and differ from those encountered by experienced users?
+(We suggested in REC3 that they may not be!)

-1050 Our study observed participants doing everyday proof work of their choosing, leading to a 1051 wide range of observed tasks that, in turn, allowed us to take a broad view of proof assistant 1052 usage.
-Future studies could examine specific aspects in further depth.
-For example, because we 1053 observed individual proof writers within a set block of time, the interpersonal interactions were 1054 asynchronous - reading an old Zulip thread, or making a note that they should ask a colleague later, 1055 for example.
+Our study observed proof writers doing work of their choosing, leading to a wide range of observed tasks that, in turn, allowed us to take a broad view of proof assistant usage.
+Further studies could examine specific aspects in more depth, such as specification.
+After all, a proof is only as useful as the specification it validates - how do proof writers gain confidence that they are proving what they intend to prove?
+What design choices do proof writers make about how to phrase their specifications?

+Our study observed individual participants within a set block of time.
+One side effect was that we observed only asynchronous interpersonal interactions - reading an old Zulip thread, or making a note that they should ask a colleague something later, for example.
 What do these interactions look like live?
-If, say, a proof writer is asking someone to 1056 help debug an issue with their proof, how do they explain the issue, and how does the other person 1057 load the necessary context about a proof they did not write?
+If, say, a proof writer is asking someone to help resolve an issue with their proof, how do they explain the issue, and how does the other person obtain the necessary context about a proof they did not write?
+More broadly, do proof assistants facilitate mathematical communication (e.g., since the proof state can be accessed at any step) or hinder it (e.g., since tactics can be harder to read than natural language)?